odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 We don't have to loop through all elements in the list and retrieving elements from `DumbMap` is fast as hell!

-Let me put this as straightforward as possible: **hashing is what makes hashtables extremely efficient**.
+Let me put this as straightforward as possible: **hashing is what makes hash tables extremely efficient**.
 No magic.
 Nothing more.
 Nada.
 Just a simple, clever, ingenious idea.